 - Consulting with staff members on health and safety issues.

-Under the Equality Act 2010, it’s against the law to discriminate against individuals because of any of the protected characteristics.
+Under the Equality Act 2010, it is against the law to discriminate against individuals because of any of the Protected Characteristics, which are listed below:

 - Gender reassignment.